 CDs: Nothing special here, ideally I would like players comfortable playing with the ball and possessing fair bit of acceleration and pace since we will be playing with high defensive line.
 That seems to be the case with most of my defenders as their attributes do not go lower than 12 in the key areas.
 For most of the games I expect to be using a pairing of Burda and Kadar, as a younger and more experienced player pairing.
 Hopefully Kadar will be a good role model for Burda who has the potential to develop into one of our best defenders.

-Guarding the gate are Boyko and the rookie Makhankov, as his understudy and possible future replacement.
+Our keepers are Boyko and the rookie Makhankov.
 Both will be playing in Sweeper Keeper (Attack) role to offset the high defensive line.
-Boyko is not the best sweeper keeper around but is rather well rounded and more than competent enough for the general skill level of our league.
-In my opinion, a good sweeper keeper needs a specific attribute set in order to perform well and Boyko has most of those attributes covered.
-Technically, Boyko has more than decent Rushing Out, Command of Area and Eccentricity.
-His mentals are even better as he has the right combination of Aggression, Anticipation, Bravery, Decisions, Composure and Determination to help him venture out fearlessly outside of his box.
-Possible negative is Boyko’s low acceleration and pace which might lead him to getting caught in dangerous one on one situation.
+Boyko is a well-rounded sweeper keeper, who is more than competent enough for the general level of our league.
+In my opinion, a good sweeper keeper needs a specific attribute set to perform well.
+Boyko has most of those attributes.
+Technically, he has more than decent Rushing Out, Command of Area and Eccentricity.
+His mentals are even better.
+The right combination of Aggression, Anticipation, Bravery, Decisions, Composure and Determination will help him venture fearlessly outside of the box.
+One negative are his low acceleration and pace, which might lead to dangerous one on one situation.
 So depending on his performance in first few games, might start shopping for a replacement.

 Next Part: So in the future article I will be discussing how I built my tactic around all these players.
 As you will see I will not actually be using Lobanovsky’s classic 4-4-2 formation but instead another formation, which I’ve been meaning to try out for a long time now.
-One which I feel is uniquely suited to the hard pressing style of play.
+This formation should fit well the hard pressing style of play.
 We will also see how this formation fares in the first half of the seasons.
-For even though we may be among the top clubs in the nation, there are always bound to be surprises at home and in Europe.
 The board expects me to at least qualify for Champions League but I think this squad is strong enough to challenge Shakhtar Donetsk for the title.
 I hope you are as excited as me to see where this journey takes us.